newatoms/guides/formulate-a-premise/readme.md

 # How to Formulate a Premise

 ## What is a premise?
 The premise is the basic idea for your story.
 But it’s not enough to just have an idea.
-For example, Hero saves girl in World War II, is not enough.
+For example, *Hero saves girl in World War II*, is not enough.
 This is why your outline needs to begin with a tightly crafted premise sentence.

-It is:
+A premise is:
 * A [storyline](https://en.wikipedia.org/wiki/Storyline)
 * A [theme](https://en.wikipedia.org/wiki/Theme_(narrative))
 * The whole object of everything in a story is to build a case for the premise—it’s your lifeline as a writer